 The market for agentic AI is exploding, with valuations expected to reach nearly $200 billion by 2034.
 By 2028, projections suggest that 60% of the total sales process will be handled by AI-driven activities.

-The promise is intoxicating: An SDR that never sleeps, never complains about updating the CRM, processes 10,000 data points per second, and costs a fraction of a human headcount.
+The value proposition is clear: an AI agent that operates 24/7, handles CRM updates automatically, processes 10,000 data points per second, and costs a fraction of a human SDR.

 As one user on Reddit summarized the current sentiment: "Pretty much all hype...
 The problem with all the AI SDR startups was that they tried to automate the entire workflow, which they did poorly."